-Coombe Hill Infants' School recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
-The designated safeguarding lead is aware of contact details and referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
+Coombe Hill Infants school recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+The DSL is aware of contact details and referral routes into the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.